-One of the best parts of golf as a sport in general is the history, tradition, and heritage.
+One of the best parts of golf as a sport, in general, is its history, tradition, and heritage.
 And Mesquite Golf Club is far from lacking in any of these departments.
 Originally opened in the 1960s, the course has been around since the heyday of Arnie Palmer and has undergone an extensive and impressive metamorphosis in the 50-odd-years since.
 It has upgraded from a nine-hole course to 18-holes, switched hands from private to public, and added yardage, dozens of bunkers and Bermuda greens, and countless amenity improvements like WiFi and an upgraded snack bar.

 But, of course, the real reason to visit the Mesquite Golf Club is the playing experience itself.
 Which is downright dandy (even if a little difficult).
 Yep, that’s right.
 All of the renovations in recent years have made for a course that’s as challenging as it is rewarding.
 With 4-hour rounds and a dynamic mix of course distances and hazards (not to mention a fully operational driving range for warming up and cooling down), it’s hard to have a bad day at Mesquite Golf Club…even on one of those days when you’re more capable of angrily hurling your 5-iron farther than you are to actually hit the ball with it.

-Oh, also factoring into the experience are the incredibly reasonable rates, which range from $23 for 18 holes when walking, to $38 for 18 holes when riding, to a measly one-dollar per hole when walking nine.
+Oh, also factoring into the experience are the incredibly reasonable rates, which range from $25 for 18 holes when walking, to $41 for 18 holes when riding, to $11 when walking nine.
 Discounts are available when staying at Mesquite hotels as well.